angular/angular/aio/content/guide/styleguide.md

-**Why?** When providing the service to a top level component, that instance is shared and available to all child components of that top level component.
+**Why?** When providing the service to a root injector, that instance of the service is shared and available in every class that needs the service.
+Additionally, when you register a service in the `@Injectable` decorator of the service, optimization tools such as those used by the CLI's production builds can perform tree shaking and remove services that aren't used by your app.

 </div>